mpajunen/phamda/docs/index.rst

 Welcome to Phamda documentation
 ===============================

-Phamda is a functional programming library for PHP.
-Phamda contains generic functions and almost all of them use **automatic partial application** or **currying**.
+Phamda is a functional programming library for PHP. **Automatically curried** functions are the main feature.

 .. toctree::
    :maxdepth: 1